JamesSavages/Convolutional-Neural-Networks-Plant-Seedlings-Image-Classification-Using-CNNs/README.md

 ### Data Description:

-You are provided with a dataset of images of plant seedlings at various stages of grown.
+From the outset we are provided with a dataset of images of plant seedlings at various stages of growtth.
 Each image has a filename that is its unique id.
-The dataset comprises 12 plant species.
+The dataset comprises of 12 plant species.
 The goal of the project is to create a classifier capable of determining a plant's species from a photo.

 ### Dataset:

-The dataset can be download from Olympus.
+The dataset can be download from this repository.
 The data file names are:

- images.npy
+    images.npy

- Label.csv
+    Label.csv

-### Context:

-Can you differentiate a weed from a crop seedling?
-The ability to do so effectively can mean better crop yields and better stewardship of the environment.
-The Aarhus University Signal Processing group, in collaboration with University of Southern Denmark, has recently released a dataset containing images of unique plants belonging to 12 species at several growth stages

 ### Steps and tasks: